Are you finding it difficult to manage your maintenance and reliability resources? Do you feel like you cannot catch up on the work order backlog?

 “I’ve calculated my backlog and it’s too small.
 What’s the fix?

-If the backlog is too small, it is very likely that the team is over staffed – I have not seen that too many times.
+If it is too small, it is very likely that the team is over staffed – I have not seen that too many times.

 If you need help to improve your backlog management, give us a call at 919-847-8764 or email us [email protected]